TEALSK12/introduction-to-computer-science/quiz_1.md

 - [Unit 1 Quiz](https://github.com/TEALSK12/introduction-to-computer-science-instructor/blob/master/curriculum/quizzes/Unit%201%20Quiz.docx)

-Note: TEALS Classes can access the Quizzes by logging into the TEALS Dashboard and navigating to "Additional Curriculum Materials" -> "Intro CS Curriculum"
+Note: TEALS Classes can access the Quizzes by logging into the TEALS Dashboard and navigating to "Additional Curriculum Materials" -> "Intro CS Curriculum" (you may need to log in using incognito mode on the browser).